NNIN REU Site Descriptions 2015

-With your application you will be required to choose FIVE of the 14 NNIN sites in which you are primarily interested.
+With your application you will be required to choose FIVE of the eleven NNIN REU sites in which you are primarily interested.
 (You may, however, be considered by other sites as well).
 Each site has particular technical and non-technical attractions.
-The short descriptions of each NNIN site may assist you in choosing your site preferences.
+The short descriptions below of each site may assist you in choosing your site preferences.

 Arizona State University